Contact Us

 Clicking on Devices button next to the Show by dropdown menu hides the Filter pane list to give you more room to view the graph.

-You can display the chart by different measures such as power, energy, current or calculated cost (if a Tariff is assigned to the site).
-Voltage is available if PAN-42 sensored devices/phases are selected.
+You can display the chart by different measures such as Power, Energy, Current or calculated Cost (if a Tariff is assigned to the site).
+Voltage is available for PAN-42 sensor type devices/phases are selected.
+Carbon is available if you provide a Carbon Factor in the Site Settings.
 Open the Show By drop-down list and select the measure you want to see.

 Device Selection in Legend Box